 Segregation persists in the 21st Century.
 Studies show that while the public overwhelmingly supports integrated schools, only a third of Americans want federal government intervention to enforce it.

-The term “apartheid schools” describes still-existing, largely segregated schools, where whites make up 0 to 10 percent of the student body.
+The term “apartheid schools” describes still-existing, largely segregated schools, where white students make up 0 to 10 percent of the student body.
 The phenomenon reflects residential segregation in cities and communities across the country, which is not created by overtly racial laws, but by local ordinances that target minorities disproportionately.

 Stamped From the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi, published by Bodley Head.